Intro to creating a book in Pages on iPad

 Choose the right book template for your content

-Portrait orientation: These templates are best for books with mostly text—for example, novels, reports, and journals.
-They allow text to adjust to different sizes of devices and reflow when a reader changes the font size on their device.
-Because these templates are word-processing documents, you can group pages into sections, like chapters.
+Portrait orientation: These templates are best for books with mostly text — for example, novels, reports and journals.
+They allow text to adjust to different sizes of device and reflow when a reader changes the font size on their device.
+Because these templates are word processing documents, you can group pages into sections, like chapters.

-Landscape orientation: These templates are page layout documents, so they’re best for books that use lots of images or that have content formatted in columns.
-The layout of each page is maintained no matter what device the reader uses—text doesn’t flow freely from one page to the next unless you add linked text boxes.
-Landscape templates come with one or more master pages that you use as a starting point for your own pages.
-You can edit existing master pages and create your own.
+Landscape orientation: Page layout documents in landscape orientation are best for books that use lots of images or that have content formatted in columns.
+The layout of each page is maintained no matter what device the reader uses — text doesn’t flow freely from one page to the next unless you add linked text boxes.
+Landscape-oriented documents come with one or more page templates that you use as a starting point for your own pages.

 Add your content